CoEDL/elpis-wiki/2018-summer-workshop-preparation.md

     > *What is a terminal or command prompt?*

-    > Programs like Word and Elan have a "graphical user interface (GUI)".
-This is a way of interacting with the program using menus, buttons, clicking on things with a mouse.
-Some programs don't have GUIs, you interact with them by typing instructions into the command line, or terminal.
+    > The terminal (also known as command line or command prompt) is a way to run computer programs that don't have a graphical user interface (menus and buttons).

     > Note: When you start your terminal, it will display a `$` or `>` sign at the start of the line.
 Hence, when you see something like `$ blah blah blah` in the workshop steps, you don’t need to type the `$` sign, just type the words in the instruction that follow it.